vindarel/lisp-journey/content/web-dev.md

 I prefer the semantics of [Spinneret](https://github.com/ruricolist/spinneret) over cl-who.
-It also has more features (like embeddable markdown).
+It also has more features (like embeddable markdown, warns on malformed html, and more).

 # Javascript